FAQEUCyber Resilience Act

 Citations

-Must the technical documentation and declaration of conformity also be retained after placement on the market?
+Must CRA technical documentation and declaration of conformity also be retained after placement on the market?

 Yes.